Schools

 Kindergarten to Grade 12 Schools

-Kindergarten through 12th grade (K-12) schools that want to enroll F-1 or M-1 students must be Student and Exchange Visitor Program (SEVP)-certified.
-To learn more about the responsibilities and the commitment involved with SEVP-certification, please visit the Study in the States' Certification Responsibilities page.
+Kindergarten through grade 12 (K-12) schools that want to enroll F-1 students must be certified by the Student and Exchange Visitor Program (SEVP).
+To learn more about the responsibilities and commitment involved with SEVP certification, please visit the Certification Responsibilities page

-Regulations place no limit on the length of time an F-1 student may attend a private, SEVP-certified school.
-F-1 students attending a private K-12 school are responsible for paying the program’s tuition.
+A private school at the elementary and/or secondary grade level (i.e., grades K-12) is eligible to apply for SEVP certification to enroll F-1 students.
+Grade levels prior to kindergarten are not eligible to apply for SEVP certification.
+Federal regulations place no limit on the length of time F-1 students may attend a private, SEVP-certified K-12 school.
+F-1 students attending a private K-12 school are responsible for paying the school’s tuition.

-Minor F-2 and M-2 students (dependent children of F-1 or M-1 students) may attend school at the appropriate grade level without becoming F-1s or M-1s, or any additional permission or documentation from SEVP.
+Minor F-2 and M-2 students (i.e., dependent children of F-1 or M-1 students) may attend a K-12 school in the United States without changing to F-1 or M-1 status.
 State education laws may require that F-2 and M-2 students attend the appropriate grade level until a certain age.
-The elementary or secondary school an F-2 or M-2 student attends does not need to be SEVP-certified.
+The elementary or secondary school an F-2 or M-2 student attends does not need to be SEVP certified.

-One of the certification requirements for a school is that the school must have dedicated employees for assisting and overseeing enrolled F-1 and M-1 students and their dependents.
-These are known as designated school officials (DSOs).
+One requirement for a school to be SEVP certified is that the school must have dedicated employees for assisting and overseeing enrolled nonimmigrant students:

-Federal law requires DSOs to update and maintain F-1 and M-1 student records in the Student and Exchange Visitor Information System (SEVIS).
+Federal law requires DSOs to update and maintain nonimmigrant student records in the Student and Exchange Visitor Information System (SEVIS).

-DSOs should remember to register all F-1 or M-1 students in a full course of study at the start of each academic period the school is in session.
+DSOs at K-12 schools should remember to register all F-1 students in a full course of study at the start of each academic session.
 For example, K-12 schools on a fall and spring semester calendar must report student enrollment at the start of the fall and spring sessions.
 SEVIS requires DSOs to set session lengths less than 183 days.

-Especially after school vacations or breaks, when many students travel, it’s important for the DSO to confirm that the F-1 or M-1 student has returned and properly re-enrolled.
-The date of this confirmation of continued registration is entered into SEVIS.
+Especially after school vacations or breaks, when many students travel, it’s important for DSOs to confirm that all F-1 students have returned and are enrolled full time, and to report this information by registering student SEVIS records each academic session.

 Verifying Student Finances

-Prospective international students must be able to prove their ability to pay for their educational program, a place to stay and other applicable living expenses while in the United States.
-As noted above, F-1 or M-1 students attending private schools are responsible for paying tuition, while F-1 students attending a public secondary school are responsible for paying the full, unsubsidized per capita cost of attending school.
+Prospective nonimmigrant students must be able to prove their ability to pay for their educational program, a place to stay and other applicable living expenses while studying in the United States.
+As noted above, F-1 students attending private schools are responsible for paying tuition, while F-1 students attending a public high school are responsible for paying the full, unsubsidized per capita cost of attending school.

 Determination of the living expenses figure is an institutional decision.
-In general, it should be a realistic and standardized estimate of living (e.g., lodging and food) expenses for the geographic area, not including school tuition and fees.
-Living expenses should not include other fees charged by a third party agency that do not contribute toward the combination of the school’s tuition, school fees and the student’s actual average living expenses, since these are discretionary expenses assumed voluntarily by the student.
+In general, it should be a realistic and standardized estimate of living expenses (e.g., lodging and food) for the geographic area, not including school tuition and fees.
+Living expenses should include other fees charged by a third-party agency as the Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” must reflect all expenses that an F-1 student will incur while studying in the United States.

 • Family bank statements.